-Trip payment with the contactless bank card directly to the validator in the public transportation vehicles is the most recent project, related to the diversification of the form of payment for public transportation, implemented by the Municipality through Bucharest Transport Company – STB SA, in partnership with BCR and its partner S&T.
+Trip payment with the contactless bank card directly to the validator in the public transportation vehicles is a project, related to the diversification of the form of payment for public transportation, implemented by the Municipality through Bucharest Transport Company – STB SA, in partnership with BCR and its partner S&T.

-Contactless validators are state-of-the-art equipment and allow validation with both transportation cards and bank cards (phone, smart watch with a wallet function) by bringing them close to the equipment, in front of the contactless sign.
+Contactless validators are state-of-the-art equipment and allow the validation of the bank cards (phone, smart watch with a wallet function) by bringing them close to the equipment, in front of the contactless sign.
+In addition, in the Otokar and hybrid Mercedes Citaro buses, the contactless validators allow validation with both transportation cards and bank cards.
 The transaction is fully secured.

 The prices for the trips are the ones set out in the STB SA price list, without commission or other charges, regardless of the type of card one uses.

-The transaction is confirmed by the message‚ “APROBAT” (‘APROVED’) displayed on the green screen of the validator.
+In the night trams (1 and 10) and in tram 41, the transaction is confirmed by the message “APROBAT” (‘APROVED’), displayed on the green screen of the validator.
 Successive flashes of the four LEDs on the validator confirm the correct readout of the data on the card and the approval of the transaction.